wessenstam/calmworkshop/calm_day2/calm_day2.rst

 This lab depends on the availability of a multi-tier **Task Manger** web application implemented during the :ref:`calm_linux` lab.

-If you have not run the :ref:`calm_linux` lab please download the Needed Taskmaneger Blueprint JSON file here.
+If you have not run the :ref:`calm_linux` lab please follow :ref:`taskman` before moving on.

 **You do NOT need to launch the Task Manager blueprint once imported.**